| * VH Audio * | By Chris VenHaus |

 |

 These Fine Silver Interconnects recently bested a set of well known $800+ interconnects at "WADStock" in Maidenhead, U.K. THIS RECIPE HAS BEEN UPDATED TO REFLECT NEW MATERIAL THAT HAS BECOME AVAILABLE!
-VH Audio has introduced a 28 AWG cotton-insulated silver wire of .9999 purity.
+VH Audio has introduced both 24 AWG and 28 AWG cotton insulated UniCrystal OCC .99999 purity silver wire.
 This wire is the result of a new process that draws the wire to physical tolerances that are at least five times tighter than most wire manufacturers.
-In listening tests this was found to be every bit as important as wire purity, when used for interconnects, and outperformed the teflon and bare wire versions of this recipe.
-This high purity silver wire is insulated with four alternating layers of natural cotton insulation, which means minimal dielectric absorption.
+In listening tests this was found to be as important as wire purity, when used for interconnects.
+This .99999 purity silver wire is insulated with four alternating layers of natural cotton insulation, which means minimal dielectric absorption.
 The individual fibers make minimal contact with the surface area of the silver.
-Cotton has a dielectric constant of 1.3 to 1.4, which is even LOWER than foamed PE (1.6) or FEP (1.5).
-Another significant advantage of cotton insulation is its dampening and non-resonant properties.
-The bottom line is this wire is about the same cost as teflon insulated silver, but sounds even better than the teflon or bare silver wire versions.
+An advantage of cotton insulation is its dampening and non-resonant properties.
 Build your own IC with this wire and have a truly world-class IC...
-Another recent addition is the availability of VH Audio's new HyperFlex Teflon tubing.
-The days of using rigid solid teflon tubing that kinks and breaks your wire is OVER.
-Although I found my (original) "caulk-backer" DIY Interconnect to sonically better anything else I have tried (virtually everything out there), I was not satisfied with the "durability" of the foam caulk backer- it just wouldn't pass the audiophile "durability" test (connecting/removing the IC many times).
-By using the HyperFlex Teflon tubing in lieu of the caulk backer, I believe this recipe comes closest to the "ideal" COST NO OBJECT interconnect, based on it's inherently low capacitance design and use of quality (and AFFORDABLE) materials.
-I have been contacted by a gentleman who made these IC's and he measured the capacitance at 3.5 pF per foot, and 200 mH of total inductance!
+The VH Audio HyperFlex tubing, used as a core is also essential to get the best performance.
+The days of using rigid solid teflon tubing that kinks and breaks your wire are long gone ;-) Although I found my (original) "caulk-backer" DIY Interconnect to sonically better anything else I have tried (virtually everything out there), I was not satisfied with the "durability" of the foam caulk backer- it just wouldn't pass the audiophile "durability" test (connecting/removing the IC many times).
+By using the HyperFlex Fluoropolymer tubing in lieu of the caulk backer, I believe this recipe comes closest to the "ideal" COST NO OBJECT interconnect, based on it's inherently low capacitance design and use of quality (and AFFORDABLE) materials.
+I have been contacted by a gentleman who made these IC's and he measured the capacitance at an astonishingly low 3.5 pF per foot, and 200 mH of total inductance!
 The results wre obtained by using a 100k Ohm load on one end of the IC, and the reading taken at the other end.
 If you follow the instructions EXACTLY as posted, you will have a world-class performing IC.
-My construction parameters were as follows: * Ultra-low capacitance (there is a direct correlation with capacitance and signal rise-time, with interconnects) * Fine gauge (28 ga) cotton-insulated silver wire to minimize skin-effect/time-smear and dielectric absorption, and maximize vibration dampening. * A dielectric as close to "air" as can be obtained, and yet be practical.
-Cotton has a dielectric constant of 1.3-1.4 vs. 2.0-2.1 for solid teflon.
+My construction goals were as follows: * Ultra-low capacitance (there is a direct correlation with capacitance and signal rise-time, with interconnects) * UniCrystal OCC .99999 Solid Core Silver Wire w/ Cotton insulation to minimize skin-effect/time-smear and dielectric absorption, and maximize vibration dampening. * A dielectric that has outstanding mechanical properties.
+Loose, raw cotton has a dielectric constant of 1.3-1.4 vs. 2.0-2.1 for solid teflon.
+It also is less susceptible to static charge and behaves very well as a mechanical dampener.

 That's it!
 You now have IC's that WILL rival ANY commercially-made,